graasp/graasp-apps-query-client/README.md

 env-cmd -f ./.env.development react-scripts start
 ```

 2. Create `.env.development` which will contain the variables below.
-The app id you will choose doesn't have to be valid, but need to exist.
+The app id you will choose doesn't have to be valid, but needs to exist.

 ```
 REACT_APP_GRAASP_APP_ID=<your app id>
 REACT_APP_MOCK_API=true
 ```

-3. Define `mockContext` and `buildDatabase` depending on your needs in `src/data/db.js`.
+3. Define `mockContext` and `buildDatabase` depending on your needs in `src/mock/db.js`.
 For an empty database, and to display the app for a writer in builder, use:

 ```js
 // todo: use constants